reconSuave/reconSuave/README.md

 >   💾 Legacy software

-***Note: pull requests must be submitted in .83y format or equivalent: e.g., 2-byte integers stored little-endian Intel-style (least significant byte first).***
+***Attention: Pull requests must be submitted on IBM 026 Punch Cards by U.S. Registered or Certified Mails only.
+This policy will remain in effect until the local skid population is reduced to pre-2022 levels.
+Thank you.***